hkniberg/egbert/README.md

 ![](docs/egbert.png)

-# How to set up your environment
+# How to install
-Make sure you have a reasonably fresh version of nodejs
+- Make sure you have a reasonably fresh version of nodejs
 - `npm install`
-- `npm install -g typescript`
-- `npm install -g ts-node`

 You can check that it works by running a sample configuration that just has a console-based echobot.
-- `npm start config/config.example.simple.json`
+- `npm start config/config.example.simple.json5`

-- Type `hello echobot` and check that you get a response.
+Then type `hello echobot` and check that you get a response.

 # How to configure
-- Copy `config.example.json` to `config.json`, and edit it to your liking.
+- Copy `config.example.json5` to `config.json5`, and edit it to your liking.

 # How to run